top of page

 2024 - 2022

 During 2022 I relocated with my family to Schull in West Cork.
-The beautiful Mizen peninsula, the evocative coastline and mountains have become a current focus and vehicle to explore different responses evoked by the surrounding environment and our relationship to it.
+The beautiful Mizen peninsula, the evocative coastline and mountains have become a current focus and vehicle to explore different responses evoked by the surrounding environment.
+In these new landscape paintingsI am seeking to integrate memories of past mountains with those I am currently exploring as well as experiences of more infinite, boundary-less spaces.
 Paintings from 2023 reflect an ongoing interest in the historical past embedded in the landscape.

 2021